-Asbestech Laboratory is currently the only lab in the Sacramento and San Joaquin areas with accreditation by the National Institute of Standards and Technology, National Voluntary Laboratory Accreditation Program for asbestos by Polarized Light Microscopy in Bulk samples and for asbestos by Transmission Electron Microscopy.
-Asbestech is also accredited by the California Department of Public Health through the Environmental Laboratory Accreditation Program for bulk asbestos by Polarized Light Microscopy and Lead analysis by Flame Atomic Absorption Spectrometry.
+Asbestech Laboratory is currently the only lab in the Sacramento and San Joaquin areas with accreditation by the National Institute of Standards and Technology, National Voluntary Laboratory Accreditation Program (101442-0) for asbestos by Polarized Light Microscopy in Bulk samples and for asbestos by Transmission Electron Microscopy.
+Asbestech is also accredited by the California Department of Public Health through the Environmental Laboratory Accreditation Program for bulk asbestos by Polarized Light Microscopy.

 These Accreditations give our clients assurance that the laboratory and it’s analysts are competent and that their results are accurate and legally defensible in a court of law.
 From a liability perspective, your results are only as good as the lab and the analyst who analyzes your samples.
 At Asbestech your samples will be analyzed by analysts with B.S. degrees who have over 30 years of analytical experience. (see our qualifications “about us”page) Lab Director, Tommy Conlon has taught several asbestos identification classes.
 He has also been a speaker at several asbestos laboratory seminars, including a recent one for California Air Resources Board members throughout the State.
 Asbestech has also participated in multiple assessments for proposed testing methods for EPA.
 Asbestech also participates in round robin quality control testing for Polarized Microscopy and Transmission Electron Microscopy with EPA Region 8 lab.